StarfallSecurity/starfall-xrp/README.md

 - Choose XRP from the dropdown and enter address
 - Run fraud and bot detection models on any XRP wallet
 - Use scores to flag, suspend or approve any XRP wallet address
+- Scores can be used inside of smart contracts through conditions and fulfillments

 ## Project setup
 ```